Fire Emblem: Three Houses: Legacy

 Characters from Three Houses were added as playable units in the mobile game Fire Emblem Heroes shortly after the game's release.
 A costume based on Three Houses was included in the Nintendo Switch port of Tokyo Mirage Sessions ♯FE.
 Byleth appears as a playable character in the 2018 crossover fighting game Super Smash Bros.
 Ultimate, being released as downloadable content on January 28, 2020.
 Both male and female versions of Byleth are present as alternate costumes for the fighter, whose attacks are based around the use of four of the game's weapons.
 The Byleth DLC also includes Garreg Mach Monastery as a new stage, as well as a selection of eleven music tracks from Three Houses.
 An Amiibo figure of Byleth was released on March 26, 2021.
-A Three Houses-inspired tea drinking minigame was included in the 2021 video game WarioWare: Get It Together! for Nintendo Switch.
+A Three Houses-inspired tea drinking microgame was included in the 2021 video game WarioWare: Get It Together! for Nintendo Switch.

 In February 2022 during a Nintendo Direct presentation, Nintendo announced a spin-off of Three Houses for the Nintendo Switch entitled Fire Emblem Warriors: Three Hopes, a hack and slash game in the style of Koei Tecmo's Dynasty Warriors series and a successor to 2017's Fire Emblem Warriors, which was released on June 24, 2022.
 It is set in the same universe as Fire Emblem: Three Houses along with the same cast of characters, but features an alternative story where Byleth does not come to teach at the monastery, along with a completely new protagonist and scenarios.